-U.S. farm labor labor laws can be confusing, especially to farm workers visiting the country on a visa and unfamiliar with the legal system and immigration laws.
+U.S. immigration and labor laws can be confusing, especially for farm workers visiting the country on a visa and unfamiliar with the legal system and immigration laws.
 But all workers have certain rights, such as those requiring a minimum wage and safe working conditions.
-If you believe your rights as a farm worker have been violated, you shoiuld speak with an employment law attorney.
+If you believe your rights as a farmworker have been violated, you should speak with an employment law attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help